-*The information in this table is provided by the Bureau of Labor Statistics based on the national average salary in 2017.
+*The information in this table is provided by the Bureau of Labor Statistics based on the national average salary as of May 2018.

 Factors That Affect Phlebotomist Pay Rate

-The top-paying states currently for phlebotomy technicians are Connecticut, California, Rhode Island, and Alaska.
+The top-paying states currently for phlebotomy technicians are California, Alaska, New York, and Massachusetts.

 Phlebotomy Technician Benefits